-Member Description hresult is an HRESULT value as defined by the Windows API. errmsg is the textual representation of HRESULT in the appropriate language. source is the source of the exception, typically the application name. description is the error description. helpfile is the fully-qualified path name of the helpfile containing more information about the error. helpid is the help context ID of a topic within the helpfile specified by helpfile. excepInfo if true, then HRESULT has the value DISP_E_EXCEPTION, and source, description, helpfile, and helpid contain more information.
+Member Description hresult is an HRESULT value as defined by the Windows API. errmsg is the textual representation of ${\tt HRESULT}$ in the appropriate language. source is the source of the exception, typically the application name. description is the error description. helpfile is the fully qualified path name of the helpfile containing more information about the error. helpid is the help context ID of a topic within the helpfile specified by help file. excepInfo is DISP_E_EXCEPTION, if HRESULT returns true, and source, description, helpfile, and helpid contain more information.